ashish-augustine/iOS-SwiftUI-ExpenseTracker/README.md

+# iOS Expense Tracker
-# This is an Expense Tracker iOS app for trackng daily expenses which is developed using Core Data & SwiftUI
+This is an Expense Tracker iOS app for trackng daily expenses which is developed using Core Data & SwiftUI
 ## Features
 * Create, edit, and delete expense logs.
 * Display list of expenses.